The pork farms that supply Millennium Meat are either approved 360 pork farmers or they are approved compartmentalised farms.

 Neck: The neck produces delicious meat which should be slow-cooked to allow intramuscular fat to melt.
 This keeps the meat moist and tender.
 Pork shoulder cuts can be roasted, diced, or minced.

-Short rib: Inexpensive and full of flavour, spare ribs can be grilled, barbecued, roasted, or slow-cooked.
+Spare rib: Full of flavour, spare ribs can be grilled, barbecued, roasted, or slow-cooked.
 They’re usually sold as a whole rack, or cut into individual, trimmed ribs.
-Add chopped spare ribs to stocks and stews to add flavour.

 Rib chop: Rib chops work particularly well with sage and apple.
 Marinate your chops for extra flavour or try a dry rub.
 They are best cooked in a pan, on a grill, or on the braai.
 Use a high heat and turn the meat regularly for juicy, succulent results.